 Each spring, I teach EDP 652 Theories of Counseling.
 This is a graduate-level counseling psychology course that teaches students how to use theory to guide their counseling/psychotherapy, with an emphasis on Beck’s Cognitive Behavior Therapy (CBT).
 Students take EDP 652 immediately after taking EDP 605, which allows students to practice integrating a theoretical orientation with their core counseling skills.
 A theoretical orientation is what mental health professionals use to understand clients’ mental health issues and create and implement a treatment plan based on that “theoretical conceptualization.”

-To help my EDP 605 and 652 students learn these skills, I often demonstrate these techniques “live” in class with the help of a “mock therapy client” — role played by an undergraduate PSY 399 intern who is able to convincingly act like a person who is seeking therapy for help with anxiety, depression, or some other mental health concern.
+To help my EDP 605 and 652 students learn these skills, I often demonstrate these techniques in class with the help of a “mock therapy client” — role played by an undergraduate PSY 399 intern who is able to convincingly act like a person who is seeking therapy for help with anxiety, depression, or some other mental health concern.
 In short, the intern serves as a standardized/simulated patient of sorts.
+Interns also act as mock therapy clients for my graduate students; here’s a sneak peak at what that “dyad practice” looks like:

 What are the minimum qualifications to be eligible for this internship?